osx11/Screenshoter/README.md

 # Screenshoter
-Takes a screenshot of G. Chrome window
+Takes a screenshot of user's focused window.

 Used packages:
 PIL (Pillow),